gvwilson/fiction/in-heck/index.md

 and a pair of wicked-looking hatchets on her belt.
-Her scowl told Maddy that questions wouldn't be welcome even if she had any more sensible than, will be be aright?
+Her scowl told Maddy that questions wouldn't be welcome even if she had any more sensible than,
+"will we be aright?"

-The bots' engines whined and then shrieked as they dove at the camp.
+The flying bots' rotors whined and then shrieked as they dove at the camp.
 Bright sparks danced across their bellies.
 Maddy heard the *rat a tat tat* of their guns a moment later.
-Puffs of dirt spattered from the ground like raindrops falling in reverse.
+Puffs of dirt spattered from the ground.

 *Chonk!*
-A white streak shot up from the trench Special Leaf had made and went straight through one of the attackers.
+A white streak shot up from the trench Special Leaf had made.
+Thoughtful's shot went straight through one of the attackers.
-The bot tumbled end over end as it fell toward the ground.
+The bot tumbled end over end before breaking apart.
 "That's one,"
-Meribeth muttered.
+Meribeth muttered as the smoldering fragments fell.

 The two remaining bots shot away in different directions, circled around, and came in for a second pass at right angles to each other.
-The ground heaved again as Special Leaf heaved another wall out of the ground.
+The earth rumbled again as Special Leaf heaved another wall out of the ground.

 *Chonk!*
-Thoughtful's shot hit off center.
+Thoughtful's second shot nicked one of the bots off center.
-The bot tumbled,
-its rotors whining as it vainly tried to right itself before crashing into the trees.
+Its rotors whined as it vainly tried to right itself before crashing into the trees and exploding with a muffled *whump!*

 "That's two!"
 Gumption whooped.

 But even as he spoke,
-Maddy saw Dockety racing back up the road.
+Dockety came racing back up the road on its single wheel.
 "Alarm!
 Alarm!" it blared.
 "Marauders approach!
-We shall soon be under attack!"
+We shall soon be under further attack!"

 "Knew it,"
 Meribeth growled,
-hefting the cannon she was holding.
+hefting her little cannon.
+"They always—"

+She stopped mid-sentence and sniffed the air.
+"Makers' names,"
+she cursed.
+"If it ain't one thing it's another."

+The acrid tang of smoke tickled Maddy's nose.
+The bot that had just crashed—it must have set the dry brush alight!
+"The water tank!"
+Gumption pointed at the wagon.
+"I'll grab some buckets!
+We can—"

+"You can stay right where you are!"
+Meribeth snapped.
+"Fire's the least of our worries right now."

-As the third flying bot raced away
+The third flying bot raced away.
-The earth rumbled and cracked under the force of Special Leaf's tech.
+The earth rumbled under the force of Special Leaf's tech.
 Zig-zag cracks appeared in the hard-packed road.
 *He can't keep doing this,* Maddy thought, but the old tortoise didn't let up.
 He swept his arms from side to side, each slow pass creating dips and hummocks in the ground.

-One breath, two, and the attacking bots were upon them.
+One breath, two, and the attacking bots came around the corner.
 These weren't rag-tag cobbled-together machines like the ones Patient in Darkness had controlled.
 These were weapons.